standardshub/markdown_guidelines/content/en/lists.md

 ```

 ### Unordered List
-This is how an `unordered list` is displayed:
+This is how an `Unordered list` is displayed:

 - First item
 - Second item
 - Third item

-This is how an `unordered list` is written in markdown:
+This is how an `Unordered list` is written in markdown:
 ```md
 - First item
 - Second item